Secure Terraform and OpenTofu Code with cnspec

-Scan Terraform configurations, plans, and state files for security misconfigurations with cnspec.
+Scan Terraform and OpenTofu configurations, plans, and state files for security misconfigurations with cnspec.
+No Terraform or OpenTofu CLI required.

 Prevent insecure infrastructure from being provisioned by scanning Terraform before it applies. cnspec evaluates HCL configurations, plan files, and state files against security policies on a developer workstation, as a CI/CD gate, or as a post-provisioning check after terraform apply.